WattsInABox/base-python/README.md

-# Triangle, Triangle, What Art Thou, Triangle?
+# README, README, What Art Thou, README?

-Shakespeare aside, this is Billy Watson's attempt to solve the following problem:
+Shakespeare aside, this is Billy Watson's attempt at a python template project.

-    Write a program in either Python or Java that reads 3 inputs.
-These inputs represent the lengths of 3 lines.
-The program must identify the type of triangle (equilateral, scalene, or isosceles) that would be formed by connecting the endpoints of each line.

-    Published Criteria:
-    * The program may read console input or input from a file
-    * The program must be production quality

 ## Setup